mrrobot404a/port-scanner/README.md

 ## ⚠️ Legal notice

 Only scan systems you own or have explicit permission to test.
-Scanning networks or hosts without authorization is illegal in most jurisdictions.
+Scanning networks or hosts without authorisation is illegal in most jurisdictions.
 Good targets for practice:

 - `127.0.0.1` (localhost)
 - Your own router/LAN devices